mysteriumnetwork/documentation/content/node-runners/payout-guide.md

 5. Click on “Transfer“ and "Continue".
 You will get a transfer overview including all the estimated fees.
 6. Click “Continue” and “Confirm” then “Approve the transaction” inside your MetaMask Wallet.

-When the bridge has compelted its transfer, your MYST tokens will then appear in your MetaMask wallet under the Polygon Network.
+When the bridge has completed its transfer, your MYST tokens will then appear in your MetaMask wallet under the Polygon Network.